pushpavarsha/VideoPlayer/README.md

 Honeywell Assignment: Video Player

+Steps to run the project:
+1.Open the solution in VS 2022.
+2. Set both the project (UploadVideoAPI and VideoPlayer) as a startup project.
+  Right click on the solution ->Configure startup projects->Multiple startup projects->Choose Action as ‘Start’->Apply->Ok 3.Click on start.
 What is working:

 * The web application is to provide all of its view(s) from one single URL - Home/Index.
 The default path should direct to Home/Index, so the path can be ommitted and the site can be accessed simply from 'https://localhost:{portNum}/'